Angular-Wave/angular.ts/src/directive/events/events.md

 **Description:**
 Specify custom behavior on focus event.

-Note: As the `focus` event is executed synchronously when calling `input.focus()`, AngularJS executes the expression using `scope.$evalAsync` if the event is fired during an `$apply` to ensure a consistent state.
+Note: As the `focus` event is executed synchronously when calling `input.focus()`, AngularTS executes the expression using `scope.$evalAsync` if the event is fired during an `$apply` to ensure a consistent state.

 **Param:**